ElixirSeattle/tanx/README.md

 ### Building

 Tanx builds are done in two stages.
-First, you build base images that include precompiled dependencies, and build tools such as brunch.
+First, you build base images that include precompiled dependencies, and build tools such as webpack.
 This build can take several minutes to complete.
 Then, a normal application build uses those base images and just builds the app itself, which is usually pretty quick.
 Generally, you must perform a base build once at the beginning, and then any